sSikeZz/TapAndCollect/README.md

 2. Open Unity Hub.
 3. Click "Add Project" and select the project folder.
 4. Open the project using Unity 6000.3.10f1.
-5. Open the Main scene located in Assets/Scenes.
+5. Open the main scene located in `Assets/Scenes`.
 6. Press Play in the Unity Editor or create a WebGL build using the Build Settings window.

 ---